Replace SSH Keys with Short-Lived Certificates

 - Run

-vouch loginto start the agent, or restart it withvouch setup ssh. - Verify the socket path exists:
+vouch loginto start the agent, or restart it withvouch setup ssh. - Verify the socket exists at the path your SSH config points to:

 Server rejects the certificate even though it was signed by the right CA